raganwald-deprecated/homoiconic/2011/value.markdown

 Illustration:

     public void some_method () {
-      String first_ref = 'original string';
+      String first_ref = "original string";
       // ...
     }

-So `first_ref` is a reference to the string 'original string' in some_method.
+So `first_ref` is a reference to the string "original string" in some_method.

 Somewhere else we write:

     public void called_method (String second_ref) {
-      second_ref = 'brand new string';
+      second_ref = "brand new string";
     }

 In `called_method`, `second_ref` will be a copy of a reference to a String.
 When `called_method` is called, `second_ref` will point to some original String (which is an object, obviously).
 But it's a brand new reference.

-What happens when `second_ref = 'brand new string';` is executed?
+What happens when `second_ref = "brand new string";` is executed?
 Well, first we evaluate the RHS of the assignment.
 This creates a brand new string with the value "brand new string".
 Then we change the reference `second_ref` to point to the brand new string and throw away its original value, which was a reference to the original string.

 Let's flesh out `some_method`:

     public void some_method () {
-      String first_ref = 'original string';
+      String first_ref = "original string";
       called_method(first_ref);
       System.out.println(first_ref);
     }